geb/geb/doc/manual/src/chapters/130-project.md

 #### New Features

 * Added support for indexes and ranges in `moduleList()` method
+* Form control shortcuts now also work on page and module content

 #### Breaking Changes
 * `click()` now instructs the browser to click **only on the first** element the navigator has matched